Johan Maurits van Nassau-Siegen

 Continue reading Customs tithes (Taxes)

-Juana Catalina Ramírez de Ugarte
+Juana Catalina Ramírez de Velasco Ugarte

 Date of birth: around 1610 “Creole” wife of Salvador Correá de Sá e Benavides, son of Martim Correa de Sá and grandson of Salvador Correa de Sá, o velho, governors of the captaincy of Rio de Janeiro.
 Link to BRASILHIS Database: https://brasilhis.usal.es/es/personaje/juana-catalina-ramirez-de-velasco-ugarte Catalina Ramírez de Velasco Ugarte was one of the wealthiest people in the …

-Continue reading Juana Catalina Ramírez de Ugarte
+Continue reading Juana Catalina Ramírez de Velasco Ugarte